Linfen Shanxi, China Travel Guide

 Dengue fever is rare but possible in some parts of China.

 Shanxi is in a seismically active region, though major earthquakes are rare.
 Heavy summer monsoon rains lead to localized flooding.
 Stay informed about weather forecasts during the rainy season.
-Spring brings dust storms, which affect sight and air quality; if one occurs, remain indoors or wear a mask outside.
+In spring you'll find dust storms, which affect sight and air purity; if one occurs, remain indoors or wear a mask outside.

 110